chenxingqiang/secret-learn/doc/developers/contributing.rst

   * For the "References" section in docstrings, see :func:`xlearn.metrics.silhouette_score` as an example.

-  * To cross-reference to other pages in the jax-sklearn documentation use the reStructuredText cross-referencing syntax:
+  * To cross-reference to other pages in the secret-learn documentation use the reStructuredText cross-referencing syntax:

     * **Section:** to link to an arbitrary section in the documentation, use